 Where conditions are such that ice or snow may reasonably be expected to adhere to the aircraft, it must be removed before take-off.
-Dry, powdery snow can be removed by blowing cold air or compressed nitrogen gas across the aircraft surface.
-In some circumstances, a shop broom could be employed to clean certain areas accessible from the ground.
+In some circumstances, when the Aircraft Manufacturer recommends it, dry, powdery snow can be removed by blowing cold air or compressed nitrogen gas across the aircraft surface.
+In other circumstances, a shop broom could be employed to clean certain areas accessible from the ground.
 Heavy, wet snow or ice can be removed by placing the aircraft in a heated hangar, by using solutions of heated FPD fluids and water, by mechanical means such as brooms or squeegees, or a combination of all three methods.
 Should the aircraft be placed in a heated hangar ensure it is completely dry when moved outside, otherwise, pooled water may refreeze in critical areas or on critical surfaces.